RubyLichtenstein/Domain-Layer-Modeling/README.md

 # Domain layer design with RxJava, Kotlin and Kategory.

-The project focus on 2 aspects of Domain layer architecture
+The project focus on 2 aspects of domain layer architecture

 1. Domain use cases modeling with RxJava
 2. Enhanced error system for rx stream with the power of kotlin pattern matching to handle error states